-I have summarized the key points that Sheryl Sandberg has touched on in her book, Lean In.
+I have summarized the key points that Sheryl Sandberg has touched on in her book.

 1. Sit at the table